geoawd/py-to-player/README.md

 This library worked well as I don't need to be able to write to the RDIF stickers as I'm only using the NTAG-213 stickers to read the ID and use this to determine what audio to play (the audio files are simply called the name of the NTAG + .mp3.
 This allows me to use the NTAG-213 stickers that you get lots of on Amazon/ebay for just a few £ - cheap and cheerful.

 ## Python script
+This is mostly commented in the code.
+The intention was to set the RFID reader to read a tag when it was presented.
+If the tag matched a file (TAGID + .mp3) then that file would be played; if the tag matched a directory (TAGID) then the files in that directory would be played in a random order.

+I also created a couple of 'helper tags' that each call a function:

+- One that stops any audio that is playing
+- One that reconnects the bluetooth speaker

 ## Playing the audio
 To play the audio you tap the RFID with the NTAG-213 sticker.
 To make this easy, we stuck these on the barcodes of the books that we had recorded audio for.